 Ask For the Kind of Help You Want and Need

+If you were emotionally neglected, you may have struggle to even name your own feelings, thought and wishes.
 To avoid neglecting your own needs, connect with a skilled professional who will definitely prioritize them.
 Trauma therapy is a proven path toward recovery from childhood emotional neglect.
 I’d love to talk more with you about all of this in a safe and confidential consultation.